 So act fast to pick up a copy while supplies last.

-When plants are weak, stressed or sick they put out a certain frequency that attracts the insects to them.
+When plants are weak, stressed or sick they put out a certain pheromones and frequencies that attracts the invasive insects to them.

 So what I am saying is the invading insects are attracted to unhealthy or stressed out garden plants.

-When plants are not well due to unhealthy soil or bad weather issues the insects come to clear out the weak plants for mother nature.
+When plants are not well due to these conditions the insects come to clear out the weak plants for mother nature.

 It’s nothing more than a natural cycle which is survival of the fittest.